-The majority of our 3 million visitors tend to organize very hasty trips to Meteora of just 1 day or even less of only few hours!
-Visiting the area and all the monasteries in only 1 day let alone in few hours is next to impossible.
+The majority of our 3 million visitors tend to organize very hasty trips to Meteora of just 1 day or even less of only a few hours!
+Visiting the area and all the monasteries in only 1 day let alone in a few hours is next to impossible.

 A second day to spend allows for a more relaxed pace and the opportunity to see more of the surrounding landscape, especially if exploring it on foot.
 There is no better way to enrich your stay than to join one of the hiking tours or simply an organized guided visit to the monasteries.
 And if you feel ambitious enough, why not try climbing!